gavinsimpson/physalia-gam-course/README.md

 * [MacOS X](https://cran.r-project.org/bin/macosx/)
 * [Linux](https://cran.r-project.org/bin/linux/)

-To check what version of R you have installed, you can run
+To check what version of R you have installed, from within R, you can run

 ```r
 version
 ```

-in R and look at the `version.string` entry (or the `major` and `minor` entries).
+then look at the `version.string` entry (or the `major` and `minor` entries).
 For example, on my system I see:

 ```
 # ... output not shown ...